MD 2.5 Moscow

 It soon became quite clear that my example of the MD 2.5 Moscow was very much superior to Chinn's test unit.
 Quite apart from its easy hand-starting with no oil prime, it topped Chinn's results by a considerable margin.
 Indeed, it came close to matching the figures previously obtained for the Vltavan 2.5, although lagging far behind its MVVS progenitor.
 No doubt some more running to bed in the rings a little more completely would make a measurable difference, but even as things stood the measured performance was considerably better than the engine's reputation might suggest.

 In the context of the levels of performance being routinely achieved as of 1960 when the Moscow appeared, this was very definitely a sub-standard performance.
 That having been said, the engine proved itself to be a very easy starter and a consistently smooth runner when loaded appropriately.
 It obviously needs to be run fast in order to give of its best - a 7x5 or perhaps an 8x3 would be the largest loads that I'd use.
 This engine is very definitely not about torque, although that might change somewhat with a little more running time to complete the bedding-in of the rings.
 The above figures almost certainly represent the least that this example can do.
+I'd guess that a fully-settled example could well achieve the manufacturer's claimed performance.

 The Moscow came through the testing process in fine fettle, clearly all ready for more.
 No perceptible play developed in the rod bearings - indeed, no mechanical issues of any kind became apparent during the test.
 The engine seems to be a very sturdy unit which is well able to soak up the wear and tear of considerable running at or near its peak.
 I wouldn't expect the aluminium alloy disc valve to display good long-term wearing qualities, but a serious owner could readily replace that component using more appropriate materials.